agatheblues/r-resample-geodata-to-grid/README.md

 ## How to use it
-Assuming you loaded a data frame called *data*, run: `generateGridValues(data, 'Latitude', 'Longitude', 'Value', step, useSquaredDistances)` where
+Assuming you loaded a data frame called *data*, run: `generateGridValues(data, 'Latitude', 'Longitude', 'Value', step, useSquaredDistances, polygon)` where

 - *data* is the data frame
 - 'Latitude' is a string containing the column name of the latitude in *data*